Title: Mime Control (1)

 Explaining that he had already covered the weakness of the Slime Tokens, Marik uses Slime Bearer to generate another Slime Token, leaving only one more left before he can summon the God card.
 However in order to stop Yugi from interfering any further, Marik also plays the Nightmare Steelcage, trapping Yugi and his monsters within an impenetrable cage.

 With only one turn left until Marik summons Slifer the Sky Dragon, it looks like there is nothing that Yugi can do as long as the Nightmare Steelcage is on the field.
 But even against the awesome power of a God card, Yami isn’t prepared to give up just yet.
-Stream all the latest Yu-gi-oh! episodes only at iwatchyu-gi-oh.com for free.
+Free Yu-gi-oh! episodes at iwatchyu-gi-oh.com allows you to watch Yu-gi-oh! online for free.

 You may rate each Yu-gi-oh! link after watching.
 It takes 10 seconds for the thumbs up/down raters to show up below the links once you have clicked on it!